Let me clarify before I move on

-I usually do not make clarification based on comments for a couple of reasons.
-First, I know that those with an axe to grind are far more likely to post than those who agree, making the comments a skewed measure of what most think.
-Second, I assume that most who see something I did not say are reading through their own filters.
-I am not putting anyone down for that, as we all do it.
+I usually don’t make clarification based on comments for a couple of reasons.
+First, I know those with an axe to grind are far more likely to comment than those who agree, making the comments a skewed measure of what most think.
+Second, I assume most who read something I didn’t say are reading through their own filters.
+I’m not putting anyone down; we all do it.
 I do it all the time, despite my best efforts to avoid it.
-Thing is it is all but impossible to change someone’s mind when they are filtering what you are saying.
+It’s all but impossible to change someone’s mind when they are filtering what you are saying.

-So, one last attempt to say what I mean in a way that others can hear.
-If you do not care, come back tomorrow, or skip to the bottom where I am throwing out one more somewhat related issue that is bound to get me some negative comments.
-(My wife says it is a gift.
-I cannot find the receipt, so I cannot return it.
+So, one last attempt to say what I mean in a way others can hear.
+If you don’t care, come back tomorrow, or skip to the bottom where I’m throwing out one more somewhat related issue that’s bound to get me some negative comments.
+(My wife says it’s a gift.
+I can’t find the receipt, so I can’t return it.
 Oh well.)

-In an email I got about this, someone said they just did not think it wise to have a deep, intimate friendship with a woman other than one’s wife.
+In an email I got about this, someone said they just didn’t think it wise to have a deep, intimate friendship with a woman other than one’s wife.
 I completely agree with this, but I got the feeling the gentleman writing to me thought I was all for such a relationship.
 As discussed in the comments, part of the confusion here is the word “friend”.
-Some use this word in a way that includes people I would call “acquaintances” while others seem to have assumed that I was talking about the full range of friendship from acquaintance to deeply intimate.
-I should have defined that at the start; could have saved a lot of trouble.
+For some, this includes people I would call “acquaintances” while others seem to have assumed I was talking about the full range of friendship from acquaintance to deeply intimate.
+I should have defined it at the start; could’ve saved a lot of trouble.

 To me the word friend covers a wide group of people.
 I have casual friends, friends, good friends, close friends, and intimate friends.
-I do not have any female friends who are in the fifth category, nor do I think I ever will.
-I do not currently have any female friends in the fourth category, and when I did, they were also Lori’s close friend.
-I cannot say that is a hard and fast rule, but I doubt I would ever do otherwise.
+I don’t have any female friends who in the fifth category, nor do I think I ever will.
+I don’t currently have any female friends in the fourth category, and when I did, they were also Lori’s close friend.
+I can’t say that’s a hard and fast rule, but I doubt I would ever do otherwise.
 Bottom line: I have boundaries.
 By the way, I would never have a friendship with a woman if my wife felt uncomfortable with the relationship – period.

-I have never said men need to masturbate more.
-I think the vast majority of married men need to masturbate a great deal less.
+I’ve never said men need to masturbate more.
+I think the vast majority of married men need to masturbate a far less.
 In fact, I think most should not be doing it at all.
-However, I cannot find any way to make it sin without doing harm to the integrity of God’s Word, and if it is not sin I am not qualified to say it is wrong.
-Additionally, if it is not sin, it might be acceptable in some situations.
+However, I can’t find any way to make it sin without doing harm to the integrity of God’s Word, and if it’s not sin I’m not qualified to say it is wrong.
+Additionally, if it’s not sin, it might be acceptable in some situations.

-Personally, I see masturbation as being like eating slugs and worms – if you are lost in the wilderness without food, it might be a good idea, but otherwise why would you do that?
-I have not masturbated in years – even when I am away from my bride long enough to feel a strong need.
-I could do it because I do not think it would be wrong and I know my wife would be fine with it; I just do not want to do it.
-Yeah, before marriage I thought it was great, but since I experienced real sex, with all of its depth, wonder, and blessing, masturbation does nothing for me.
-I do not understand men who masturbate when they have a wife willing to have sex – it completely baffles me.
+Personally, I see masturbation as being like eating slugs and worms – if you’re lost in the wilderness without food, it might be a good idea, but otherwise why would you do it?
+I haven’t masturbated in years – even when I am away from my bride long enough to feel a strong need.
+I could do it because I don’t think it would be wrong, and I know my wife would be fine with it.
+I just don’t want to do it.
+Yeah, before marriage I thought it was great, but since I’ve experienced real sex, with all of its depth, wonder, and blessings, masturbation does nothing for me.
+I don’t understand men who masturbate when they have a wife willing to have sex – it completely baffles me.
 I wonder if those guys just have never experienced sex as God intended it.
 (No offence intended!)

 Adultery is not a temptation for me.
-I know, I know, the man who says that is setting himself up, pride goes before the fall, and all of that.
-First, I am not saying I am without sin (far from it).
+I know, I know, the man who says that is setting himself up, pride goes before the fall, and all that.
+First, I’m not saying I am without sin – far from it.
 Neither am I trying to put myself above anyone else.
 I am certainly tempted in many ways (I mentioned in a recent comment that if we had broadcast TV I doubt I would control my viewing time well).
-I am human; many things tempt me, and I sin far too often.
+I’m human; many things tempt me, and I sin far too often.

-However, I know what tempts me and what does not.
+However, I know what tempts me and what doesn’t.
 Having sex with another woman is not a temptation for me – never has been.
 Even when we had many problems, even when we had very little sex, I was not at all tempted.
 Some will say I am self-deceived, but I think God wants us to know ourselves and know where we are weak and where we are not.
-I think we can know where we are likely to be tempted so that we can take extra precautions, and also know where we are not going to be tempted.
+I think we can know where we are likely to be tempted so we can take extra precautions, and also know where we’re not going to be tempted.

 Why am I unable to commit adultery?
-My best guess is because I understand the consequences, and know beyond a shadow of a doubt that they cannot be avoided.
+My best guess is because I understand the consequences, and know beyond a shadow of a doubt they can’t be avoided.
 For me adultery it like cutting off my arm – beyond comprehension and certainly not something I could willingly do.
-Why this sin (and some others) is so clear to me when so many are not I do not know.
+Why this sin (and some others) is so clear to me when so many are not I don’t know.
 I wish I were as clear on other sins, so I could be free of them as well.